 Adding Text or Your Logo to Your Cover Image

 You can also add text or a logo to your cover image.
-Facebook will cut 90 pixels off the left and right side of your cover image on mobile, so make sure your text is centered and not too close to the side edges, as in the example above.
+Facebook will cut 90 pixels off the left and right side of your cover image on mobile, so make sure your text is centered and not too close to the side edges.

 Related Article